WISDEM/WISDEM/docs/examples/blade/tutorial.rst

 .. _blade_opt_tutorial-label:

-3. Blade Optimization Example
+3a.
+Blade Optimization Example
 -----------------------------

 This example walks through a blade optimization problem with increasing complexity.

 All of the iterations use the same geometry input file, ``BAR-USC.yaml``, which describes a baseline design from the NREL-Sandia Big Adaptive Rotor (BAR) project described in this GitHub [repository](https://github.com/NREL/BAR_Designs).
 This blade uses carbon fiber-reinforced polymer in the spar cap design.
 The same ``modeling_options.yaml`` file is also common to all iterations and shows that all WISDEM modules are called.
 The file has dozens of optional inputs hidden.
-The full list of inputs is available among the `modeling-options`_.
+The full list of inputs is available among the :ref:`modeling-options`.
 The example file runs four cases one after the other for testing purposes.
 To run the cases one by one, make sure to comment out all cases at lines 15-18 except the case that should run.